AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

 How it can be exploited:

- *  Manipulation of donation array: Malicious chatbots could potentially manipulate the donation array to fall within the statistical averages of the community, even if the donations are not genuine or do not reflect the true intent of the user.
-This could lead to inaccurate results and manipulation of the protocol.
+ *  Manipulation of donation array: Malicious chatbots can potentially manipulate the donation array to fall within the statistical averages of the community, even if the donations are not genuine or do not reflect the true intent of the user.
+This can lead to inaccurate results and manipulation of the protocol.

- * Automated donations: Malicious chatbots could make automated donations to manipulate the donation array and artificially influence the statistical averages of the community.
+ * Automated donations: Malicious chatbots can make automated donations to manipulate the donation array and artificially influence the statistical averages of the community.
 This could lead to unfair results and manipulation of the protocol.

  * False positives/negatives: The protocol may generate false positives or false negatives in determining whether the user's donation array falls within the statistical averages of the community.
 Malicious chatbots could potentially exploit these false results to gain an unfair advantage or to bypass detection.